TransLinkForecasting/conda_env/README.md

 ## Base Distribution

-The base distribution currently used is Miniforge 23.1.0-1 Python 3.10, you can obtain it from [miniforge on GitHub](https://github.com/conda-forge/miniforge/releases/download/23.1.0-1/Miniforge3-23.1.0-1-Windows-x86_64.exe).
+The base distribution currently used is Mambaforge 23.1.0-1 Python 3.10, you can obtain it from [miniforge on GitHub](https://github.com/conda-forge/miniforge/releases/download/23.1.0-1/Mambaforge-pypy3-23.1.0-1-Windows-x86_64.exe).
 Note that while your base distribution is of a specific version of python, you can create and build any version of python for a specific conda environment.
-Mamba by miniforge is a open source alternative to Anaconda that is faster at solving environment.
+Mambaforge is a specific distribution of miniforge that uses a faster solver called mamba.
+It is an open source alternative to Anaconda.
 Similar to Conda / Anaconda, Mamba downloads and installs packages from conda package repositories.

 ## Getting started